indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Using spamassasin with IndiMail

-Many days back a user asked me whether spamassassin can be used with IndiMail.
+[spamassassin](http://spamassassin.apache.org) is a popular spam detection tool that can be used with IndiMail.

 IndiMail uses environment variables **SPAMFILTER**, **SPAMEXITCODE** to configure any spam filter to be used.
 All that is required for the spam filter is to read a mail message on stdin, output the message back on stdout and exit with a number which indicates whether the message is ham or spam.